MarsRon/kazuma/README.md

 Model is trained on [Google Colab](https://colab.research.google.com).

-The API server runs on [FastAPI](https://fastapi.tiangolo.com) and [Uvicorn](https://uvicorn.org)
+The API server runs on [FastAPI](https://fastapi.tiangolo.com) and [Uvicorn](https://uvicorn.org).

-> Note: This project is not fully documented, please use this at your own risk.

-> Another note: I am not proficient with Python, so if you see JavaScript code that's the reason why :p

 ## Example

-Kazuma is pretty dumb so don't expect GPT-3 level of responses lol
+Kazuma is pretty dumb so don't expect GPT-3 level responses lol

 ![Example converstation with Kazuma](screenshots/example1.png)

 ## Usage

+Feel free to ~~steal~~ take inspiration from this project in any way you want, it's under MIT license so you can do whatever you want ;)

+> Note: This project is not fully documented, please use this at your own risk.

+> Another note: I am not proficient with Python, so if you see JavaScript code that's the reason why :p

 Clone the project